Israeli Defense Service Law

-The Israeli Security Service Law, also known as the Israeli Defense Service Law, regulates conscription into military service for citizens of Israel.
-The Security Service Law replaced the Security Service Act of 1949, which made conscription a national routine rather than only requiring military draft during national security emergencies.
+The Israel Security Service Law, also known as the Israel Defense Service Law, regulates conscription into military service for citizens and residents of Israel.
+Enacted in 1986, it replacing the Security Service Act of 1949 and the Security Service Law [Consolidated Version] Law of 1959, which made conscription a national routine rather than only requiring military draft during national security emergencies.

 History

 Following the devastation of Europe's Jewish population during the Nazi Holocaust and coupled with the rise in Zionism since the 19th century, the United Nations General Assembly recommended the establishment of a Jewish state in the Middle Eastern province of Palestine.
 Following the declaration of its independence on 14 May 1948, the Arab nations of Egypt, Syria, Jordan, and Iraq began to invade Palestine in an attempt to eradicate the newly formed state of Israel.
 On 26 May 1948, the Israeli Defense Force, or IDF, was established as Israel's official military.
 Formed out of the pre-1948 Jewish paramilitary organizations Haganah, Irgun and Lehi, the IDF was a conscription military divided into the army, navy, and air force branches.
 Immediately, the IDF drafted thousands of men into service to combat the invading Arab forces.
 The Security Service Act and later Security Service Law was passed in 1949 to regulate the recruitment into IDF service.
 The law has since gone through several revisions and alterations, most notably in 1959 and 1986.